DerekPascarella/CoolCoolToon-EnglishPatchDreamcast/README.md

 <br><br>
 The companion game to "Cool Cool Toon" (called "Cool Cool Jam") for the Neo Geo Pocket Color follows the adventures of Wav and Midi in Musey Town, a neighboring city of Cool Cool Town.
 The main focus of this game is to start a band to find the way back home, using mini-games where the player needs to compose pieces with instruments.
 <br><br>
 Points earned in this game can be transferred to "Cool Cool Toon" on the Dreamcast, allowing players to unlock more costumes and characters.
-Conversely, unlocked characters and constumes from "Cool Cool Toon" can be transferred to "Cool Cool Jam".
+Conversely, unlocked characters and constumes from "Cool Cool Toon" on the Dreamcast can be transferred to "Cool Cool Jam" on the Neo Geo Pocket Color.